- A contagious and often fatal viral disease

 “Ebola looks as if it ought to be treatable,” he says.
 “We have treatments for other similar viruses, and a lot of things work in the lab.
 There are research groups being formed.
 Until now, there hasn’t been much of a financial incentive or a practical reason to do so.
 It doesn’t make sense to spend millions of dollars developing a vaccine for a disease that until recently had only killed about a thousand people worldwide.”

 On Aug.
 25, 2014, the Congolese ministry of health announced an unrelated Ebola outbreak in the northern Democratic Republic of Congo.
 As of Sept.
-11, 2014, there have been 62 cases reported locally and 35 deaths.
+11, 2014, there have been 66 cases reported locally and 49 deaths.
 None of the sick people reported travelling to West Africa recently or being in contact with anyone who had.
-The WHO has traced the outbreak to a single pregnant woman who probably got the virus from an as-yet-unidentified wild animal that she prepared for cooking.
+The WHO has traced the outbreak to a single pregnant woman who probably got the virus from an animal that she prepared for cooking.
 Virological analysis from the WHO has confirmed that the Congolese outbreak is distinct from the West African health crisis.

 The Congolese outbreak is much more typical than the one currently ravaging West Africa.
 The virus has been playing a grisly game of Whac-A-Mole with public health authorities since it was identified in 1976, popping up most recently in Uganda and the DRC in 2012.

 “It’s almost certainly the case that every outbreak starts with the virus jumping from an animal to the human population,” says Harvard virologist James Cunningham.